Andrew’s Bravery Box Collection

 For the Month of March

-February 1 – 28 join Our Saviour’s youth in a congregation-wide collection of toys, games, and other fun items for children who are inpatient in the hospital.
-Nurses and parents can use the toys as rewards for children who bravely endure the day to day not-so-fun things that happen in the hospital.
+Andrew’s Bravery Box provides toys, games, and other fun items for children who are inpatient in the hospital.
+Nurses and parents can use the toys as rewards to children who bravely endure the day to day not-so-fun things that happen in the hospital.
 Every child will have different fears and we want to provide staff and parents with the means to make the hospitalization easier.